-The new substation has the capacity to supply Konza City with 50MW of power which is equivalent to Eldoret Town’s current consumption.
+The new substation has the capacity to supply Konza Technopolis with 50MW of power which is equivalent to Eldoret Town’s current consumption.
 With this, the Government is now confident that the basic infrastructure needed for the successful development of the first phase of the technology hub has been established.

 “Already, an initial KETRACO medium voltage power line has been installed on site to ensure that the electricity needs for investors are addressed on site.
 We are on cause to full filing our mandate which is to provide serviced land at Konza for investors,” said Eng.
 Victor Kyalo

-To cater for the future needs and guarantee electricity supply, Konza City will also be supplied via a back-up 132kV line from Machakos Sub-station, located 12 kilometers away.
+To cater for the future needs and guarantee electricity supply, Konza Technopolis will also be supplied via a back-up 132kV line from Machakos Sub-station, located 12 kilometers away.
 Further, the techno city will become part of the 400KV Nairobi Metropolitan Ring that will encircle Nairobi and outlying towns.
 These would be backed by supplies from sub-stations in Gilgil, Suswa, Isinya, Konza City, Nairobi East (Komarock) and Thika.
 On an inner 220kV ring will comprise substations like Kimuka (Ngong), Nairobi North (Ndederu), Dandora, Embakasi and Athi River.

-“With power supplied from the Eastern Hyros and Mombasa Thermals via the Juja-Rabai line, Isinya sub-station (geothermal power from Ol Karia), Konza City will probably be home to Kenya’s most reliable power supply.
+“With power supplied from the Eastern Hyros and Mombasa Thermals via the Juja-Rabai line, Isinya sub-station (geothermal power from Ol Karia), Konza Technopolis will probably be home to Kenya’s most reliable power supply.
 For investors wishing to invest in data centers that should be good news,” said Eng.
 Dr. John Mativo- KETRACO Chief Manager in charge of Planning and Development.

 Kyalo encouraged investors to invest in the project that is expected to position Kenya as an ICT hub in Africa.